 She received the highest diplomas in interpretation from Indiana University, the Royal Academy of Music of London and the Conservatoire de musique de Montréal.
 Her teachers were Josef Gingold , Manoug Parikian and Taras Gabora for the violin and Menahem Pressler, Janos Starker, Gyorgy Sebok and Otto Joachim for chamber music.

 Renowned pedagogue, she teaches at the Conservatoire de musique de Montréal and at Orford Music’s International Summer Academy.
-She plays on a 1738 Carlo Antonio Testore violin.
+She plays a Guarneri de Gesù violin, courtesy of Canimex Inc. of Drummondville (QC), Canada.